Outsourcing

-Acronyms

-The following terms are also referred to via acronyms:

-Overview

-Motivations
+Motivation

 Global labor arbitrage can provide major financial savings from lower international labor rates, which could be a major motivation for offshoring.
 Cost savings from economies of scale and specialization can also motivate outsourcing, even if not offshoring.
 Since about 2015 indirect revenue benefits have increasingly become additional motivators.

 Another motivation is speed to market.
 To make this work, a new process was developed: "outsource the outsourcing process".
 Details of managing DuPont's chief information officer Cinda Hallman's $4 billion 10-year outsourcing contract with Computer Sciences Corporation and Accenture were outsourced, thus avoiding "inventing a process if we'd done it in-house".
 A term subsequently developed to describe this is midsourcing.

 Outsourcing can offer greater budget flexibility and control by allowing organizations to pay for the services and business functions they need, when they need them.
 It is often perceived to reduce hiring and training specialized staff, to make available specialized expertise, and to decrease capital, operating expenses, and risk.

 "Do what you do best and outsource the rest" has become an internationally recognized business tagline first "coined and developed" in the 1990s by management consultant Peter Drucker.
 The slogan was primarily used to advocate outsourcing as a viable business strategy.
 Drucker began explaining the concept of "outsourcing" as early as 1989 in his Wall Street Journal article entitled "Sell the Mailroom".

+From Drucker's perspective, a company should only seek to subcontract in those areas in which it demonstrated no special ability.
+The business strategy outlined by his slogan recommended that companies should take advantage of a specialist provider's knowledge and economies of scale to improve performance and achieve the service needed.

+In 2009, by way of recognition, Peter Drucker posthumously received a significant honor when he was inducted into the Outsourcing Hall of Fame for his outstanding work in the field.

-The biggest difference between outsourcing and in-house is with regards to the difference in ownership: outsourcing usually presupposes integration of business processes under a different ownership, over which the client business has minimal or no control.
+The biggest difference between outsourcing and in-house provision is with regards to the difference in ownership: outsourcing usually presupposes the integration of business processes under a different ownership, over which the client business has minimal or no control.
 This requires the use of outsourcing relationship management.

 Sometimes the effect of what looks like outsourcing from one side and insourcing from the other side can be unexpected; The New York Times reported in 2001 that "6.4 million Americans .. worked for foreign companies as of 2001, [but] more jobs are being outsourced than" [the reverse].